zigtools/zls/README.md

 1. Use extension

     Run `:CocInstall coc-zls` to install [coc-zls](https://github.com/xiyaowong/coc-zls),
-    this extension supports the same functionality as the VScode extension
+    this extension supports the same functionality as the VS Code extension

 2. Manually register
     ```json